jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-08-22-mister-fpga-introduction-and-hardware-overview.md

 * An RJ45 socket for Ethernet
 * A Micro-USB socket to connect your peripherals: mouse, keyboard and gamepad

 Underneath the device we have a microSD card slot.
-The microSD contains the OS and also any cores/software you want to load.
-The DE10-Nano kit ships with 8GB which is plenty.
+The microSD card contains the OS and also any cores/software you want to load.
+The DE10-Nano kit ships with an 8GB card which is plenty for MiSTer use.

 #### Add-Ons